Syllabus Statements

 You can request a VOICE staff-led sexual violence prevention and response training or program for your class, department, or an organization that you advise.

-Confidential Reporting Form
+Confidential Referral Form

+Resident Assistants should utilize this form to refer students to VOICE after fielding disclosures of sexual violence.
 Please contact a VOICE Advocate for questions or concerns related to Georgia Tech reporting requirements or to get support for a student.

 Gold Folder Initiative